 Friends…?
 Do I wish I had one, some?
 Have I any?
 Have I ever had any?
 Certainly not in the conventional sense.
 I walk alone.
 I follow no one.
 I lead no one.
 I carry a lamp to light my way.
 I carry a sword and a dagger to protect myself, and to fight on behalf of those who cannot defend themselves.
 I observe.
 I learn.
 I teach.
 Bad fortune is the spear pointed at my back.
 Good fortune is the spear pointed at my face.
 Loyalty is the least of virtues, displayed only upon betrayal.

 A man dear to my heart, beat up and robbed on the street once again, though he was quite accomplished in martial arts, used to call me, summoning my help.
 Every time, I dropped all that I was doing, and rushed to his side.
 Of course, I never found those who hurt and robbed him.
 Had I found them, I would left them dead on the sidewalks.
 I take no prisoners.
 My friend is not a coward.
 He is a man of principle, for ten years now a fully ordained Buddhist monk in Thailand.
 I have watched him forgive the mosquito, granting it his blood without a swat.
 I have watched sparrows and butterflies alight on his shoulders, his hands, his face, without the slightest trepidation.
-In Thailand, while in his robes, walking the jungle trails, I have observed his patience and compassion as scorpions crossed our path with disturbance.
+In Thailand, while in his robes, walking the jungle trails, I have observed his patience and compassion as scorpions crossed our path without disturbance.
 He is a gentle, spiritual man.
 His courage lies in his defiance of all that the predictable, conventional world might offer.
 In a heartbeat, I would give my life for him.
 Is he a friend, though?
 In place of friendship, I offer devotion – unfaltering, never-to-be-forsworn adoration.